Flavor from Consistency: Axion, Anomaly Cancellation, and Emergent Unification: conclusion

-We have shown that $SL(2,\mathbb{Z})$- and $U(1)_X$-mixed anomalies should vanish, despite $SL(2,\mathbb{Z})$ being a global symmetry.
-The anomalies induced by K{\"a}hler transformations match those generated by the chiral rotation of gauginos.
-And, we have argued that despite the non-trivial transformation of SM fermions under $SL(2,\mathbb{Z})$, the strong CP phase remains unaffected, even in the global supersymmetry limit ($M_P\rightarrow\infty$), where we assume the symmetry-breaking scalar fields have modular weights zero -- so their VEVs stay invariant under the modular transformations.
-The vanishing modular anomalies ($SL(2,\mathbb{Z}) \times [SU(3)_C]^2$ and $SL(2,\mathbb{Z}) \times [U(1)_{\rm EM}]^2$ guaranteed by modular- and SM gauge-invariance with non-negative weight modular forms) together with the anomaly-free conditions such as $SL(2,\mathbb{Z}) \times \big\{[SU(2)_L]^2$, $[U(1)_Y]^2$, $[U(1)_X]^2\big\}$ can determine the flavor structure in both quark and lepton sectors and set the scales for $U(1)_X$ symmetry breaking.
+We have shown that the modular symmetry, realized as a discrete-gauge symmetry in the 4D effective theory, must remain anomaly free.
+The modular anomalies induced by K{\"a}hler transformations are matched by those arising from the chiral rotations of gauginos and the gravitino.
+Moreover, despite the nontrivial transformation properties of SM fermions under $SL(2,\mathbb{Z})$, the strong CP phase remains invariant, even in the global supersymmetry limit $M_P\rightarrow\infty$, provided that the symmetry-breaking scalar fields carry vanishing modular weights and therefore acquire modular-invariant VEVs.
+The vanishing modular anomalies $SL(2,\mathbb{Z}) \times [SU(3)_C]^2$ and $SL(2,\mathbb{Z}) \times [U(1)_{\rm EM}]^2$ guaranteed by modular- and SM gauge-invariance with non-negative weight modular forms, together with the cancellation of the mixed modular, gauge, and gravitational anomalies, imposes highly nontrivial constraints on the modular weights and $U(1)_X$ charge assignments of quarks and leptons.
+Remarkably, these anomaly cancellation conditions determine the flavor structure in a manner compatible with exact SM gauge coupling unification.

+We have shown that exact SM gauge coupling unification emerges naturally within the flavored-GUT framework.
+Unlike conventional GUT scenarios, the unification is controlled by anomaly coefficients, Green-Schwarz contributions, kinetic-mixing effects, and flavored $U(1)$ gauge sectors associated with the flavor structure.
+Consequently, the experimentally measured low energy values of $\sin^2\theta_W(M_Z)$ and $\alpha_3(M_Z)$ determine not only the flavored-GUT scale but also the flavor scale $M_X$, the axion decay constant $F_a$, the $U(1)_{B-L}$-breaking scale associated with the seesaw mechanism, and the supersymmetry-breaking scale of order ${\cal O}(10)$ TeV.

+A particularly significant result is that the QCD axion sector is no longer independent of flavor and gauge unification.
+The same consistency conditions that constrain the flavor structure also fix the flavor dynamics scale $M_X$.
+Since the ratio $F_a/M_X$ is determined by the flavor structure, the axion decay constant $F_a$ is consequently fixed as well.
+As a consequence, the QCD axion mass is predicted rather than treated as a free parameter.
+Using measured SM gauge couplings, we obtain $m_a=3.35\times10^{-8}$ eV, together with definite predictions for the axion-photon coupling $|g_{a\gamma\gamma}|=2.74\times10^{-17}\,{\rm GeV}^{-1}$, the axion-electron coupling $|g_{aee}|=4.26\times10^{-18}$, and the rare decay branching ratio ${\rm Br}(K^+\rightarrow\pi^+a_X)\simeq5.36\times10^{-19}$.
+This establishes a direct and testable connection between flavor physics, gauge coupling unification, and axion phenomenology.